≡ Menu

 In modern times…

-Both “types” of Corgi frequently show at Dog shows (e.g. CRUFTS) and make valuable little buddies as well as clever and relentlessly loyal watchdogs.
+Both “types” of Corgi frequently show at Dog shows (e.g. CRUFTS) and make valuable little buddies and clever and relentlessly loyal watchdogs.

-Originally intended as farm watchdogs and vermin controllers; these herding dogs gradually evolved to do all sorts of interesting farm jobs.
-The resulting breed we have today is wary and watchful while still being desperate for attention, like any normal family pet should be.
+Intended initially as farm watchdogs and vermin controllers, these herding dogs gradually evolved to do all sorts of exciting farm jobs.
+Today’s resulting breed is wary and watchful while still desperate for attention like any normal family pet should be.

-The American Kennel Club (AKC) set the Breed standard in 1935, when they were officially recognized as an altogether independent breed from the Pembroke.
-Parties were held throughout Wales as both sides of the great debate finally settled their differences and celebrated together, instead.
+The American Kennel Club (AKC) set the Breed standard in 1935 when they were officially recognized as an altogether independent breed from Pembroke.
+Parties were held throughout Wales as both sides of the great debate finally settled their differences and celebrated together.

 It was a magical moment for Britain.